holt/syringe/README.md

 ### What's this about a "registry"?

 The registry is a closured map of all the data items you're interested in automatically provisioning to your syringe-bound functions on invocation.
 You can provision objects, arrays, values, functions, strings, numbers, anything really.
-You can map their value directly or by reference.
+You can map to their values directly, or by reference.

 ## API and Examples ##